Painting & Drawing Undergraduate Overview

 Admissions Requirements & Curriculum Overview

 • To apply to the School of the Art Institute of Chicago (SAIC), you will need to fill out an application and submit your transcripts, artist's statement, and letters of recommendation.
-And most importantly, we require a portfolio of your best and most recent work—work that will give us a sense of you, your interests, and your willingness to explore, experiment, and think beyond technical art, design, and writing skills.
+And most importantly, we require a portfolio of your best and most recent work.
+The portfolio will give us a sense of you, your interests, and your willingness to explore, experiment, and think beyond technical art, design, and writing skills.

 In order to apply, please submit the following items: